lukaM19/CompSci308_SLogo_team05/README.md

     * wrote all the properties and css files in resource/slogo/view(Used in frontend)
 * **Ricky**-
     * I worked on the Parser and the internal representation for the state of the turtles (what we called the Model).
 I wrote tests for both of these things.
+* **Luke**
+  * I worked on the Controller for this project, making sure each piece of the project communicated with each other properly.
+  * Also worked on the Load and Save features.

 ### Resources Used